 Reny, who has been with Deloitte for 16 years, is a partner in the risk analytics team in the United Kingdom.
 With her background in aerospace engineering, she helps clients use data and analytics to get the most out of what they want to achieve for their customers.

-Lately, she has been focusing on integrating AI ethics and risk models into AI voice applications and the other software her team develops.
+Lately, she has been focussing on integrating AI ethics and risk models into AI voice applications and the other software her team develops.
 Reny says, “There could be a risk that these models are trained in a way that (they) could be biased for certain groups or certain genders, or certain demographics.
 I am happy for people to disagree with me, but as a female, I do feel that I have a duty not only to myself, but to different demographics globally, to make sure that these models are trained in a way that it’s not going to be a detriment to anyone.”

 Reny is enthusiastic about her work.
-“The part that I love about my role is the team, the people that I work with, and the caliber of individuals,” she says.
+“The part that I love about my role is the team, the people that I work with and the caliber of individuals,” she says.
 “And the impact and the value that we deliver to our clients is what keeps us going.”